 One of the islands greatest assets is its people, whose warm, welcoming smiles greet visitors at every turn.
 Hospitality remains a strongly engrained tradition.
 Arubans gladly share their island and its unique culture, which is well displayed in folkloric festivals, art exhibitions and during a very joyous carnival season.

 Every day, we welcome happy visitors through the Port of Aruba, or our state-of-the-art international airport.
 There you’ll find daily flights from locations all over the world, as well as convenient single-connection flights from most major US cities.

-From the UK, there are scheduled daily flights with KLM via Amsterdam (16 regional departures), plus American Airlines via the USA or Avianca via Colombia.
-There is also a direct charter flight from Gatwick from May – October with TUI.
+Additionally from the UK, there are scheduled daily flights with KLM via Amsterdam (16 regional departures), plus American Airlines via the USA or Avianca via Colombia.
+There is also a direct charter flight from Gatwick from May – October 2022 with TUI.

 Aruba enjoys a continuous sunny climate, making it a year-round destination.
 The average daily temperature is 89ºF (32ºC).
 Aruba lies on the edge of the hurricane belt, so very low risk.
 Rainfall is very moderate, approx. 20 inches per year!
 There is no rainy season.

 From traditional Dutch to Asian, African and Spanish, the dining options are as diverse and welcoming as our people.